 - The defendant in a trial can appeal the verdict that granted you compensation.
 If the court decides to allow the appeal, you could lose the money the jury originally awarded you.

-- Trials can drag out for months or years, while settlements can get resolved faster and put money in your pocket sooner.
+- Litigation can drag out for months or even years, while settlements can get resolved faster and put money in your pocket sooner.

 - There isn’t as much involvement for the victim in a settlement as there is in a lawsuit.
 Your attorney can handle most of the steps in an insurance claim; however, lawsuits involve discovery requests, depositions, and mediations, which you have to participate in.